 Students at Marley Glen may receive Occupational and/or Physical Therapy as related services to their special education programs as well as Speech Therapy.
 Therapists implement interventions and strategies in the areas of speech, fine and gross motor to support a student’s learning and participation in educational activities, routines, and environments.

 The Support Staff at Marley Glen provides support to the teaching staff in meeting the IEP goals and objectives for our students.
-As issues are identified that are impeding the student reaching his or her academic goals, staff involved in providing related services either delivers services directly or provides consultation to the homeroom teacher.
+As issues are identified that are impeding the student reaching his or her academic goals, staff involved in providing related services either deliver services directly or provide consultation to the homeroom teacher.